afterpay/sdk-ios/README.md

 # Features

-The initial release of the SDK contains the web login and pre approval process with more features to come in subsequent releases.
+The Afterpay SDK contains a checkout web flow with optional security features as well some UI components.

 ## Web Checkout